tushartushar/taksidiotis/guide.md

 Because of its' difficult location to find, we provide you with one here:
 [click to see location](https://goo.gl/maps/XeHgK5bzf2v)

 * Don't forget to visit the Italian restaurant named Ciao.
 Located in Pagrati, is the best place for pasta, pizza and many other Italian recipes, for sure you will not be disappointed!
-For more info [click to see the website] (http://www.ciaoitalia.gr/)
+For more info [click to see the website] [You can visit the website here](http://www.ciaoitalia.gr/)

 ## Bars